 Please note that your CMC care plan is not a legally binding document.
 However, a clinician would need to have a very good reason to ignore it.

 myCMC: your own plan, online

-You can now start your own CMC care plan online.
-However, you will still need to meet with a healthcare professional to complete your plan before it can be shared.
+If you don’t already have a care plan, you can start it yourself online.
+Once you have got to a certain point you will need to meet with or speak on the phone to a healthcare professional to complete your plan before it can be shared.

 CMC: a patient’s perspective

 Gloria Goldring recently created her own CMC plan.
 Here she describes the process – and how she feels it would have helped her late husband David during his final illness.